benrodion/Watts-next/README.md

     *   **XGBoost**: Explored variations including using the log of wind production as the label and including price data as a feature.
     *   **Prophet (from Facebook/Meta)**: Applied to monthly, weekly, and daily aggregates.
     *   **Chronos**: Used for monthly and weekly aggregates.

-These models were applied and evaluated across different data granularities: monthly, weekly, daily, and hourly.

 ## License